As in all things industrial and chemical, safety is of the utmost importance.

-As in all things industrial and chemical, safety is of the utmost importance.
-The following will serve as a reminder for handling hydraulic fluids appropriately and safely.
+As in all things industrial and chemical, safety is of the utmost importance when handling and working around hydraulic fluid.
+The following summary will serve as a reminder for handling hydraulic fluids appropriately and safely.

 Defining hydraulic fluids